ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Testing-locally-and-Debugging.md

 To test the Android Tracker locally we use a combination of two softwares: [Mountebank][mountebank] and [Ngrok][ngrok].

-Mountebank provides a local webserver which we can apply `imposters` to on different ports.
+Mountebank provides a local webserver which we can apply `imposters` to run on different ports.
 An `imposter` in this context is just a mock which, for our purposes, does some light validation to ensure that the event it receives is indeed a valid Snowplow Event.
 This is the [imposter][imposter-link] that we use for validating our events.

 We then get Ngrok to listen on the same port as the `imposter` port.
 This provides two things: